marianmoldovan/rasa-e2e-testing/README.md

 ## Task

-Write the following tests for our restaurant bot
+Write the following tests for our restaurant bot.
+Search the response and flows inside the project.

 ## Test 1